aicers/github-dashboard/README.md

   snapshot and social-signal caches.
 Run it when you want a full refresh outside the usual sync pipeline; add `--signals-only` to rebuild only the social-signal tables.
+- `scripts/backfill-node-ownership.ts` — fixes “card shows repo A but link opens repo B” situations by re-fetching the canonical repository/URL for each affected issue or discussion and upserting it back into PostgreSQL.
+The default invocation (`npm run backfill:ownership`) processes up to 500 candidates per run; prepend `--dry-run` to log what would change without writing, pass `--limit <n>` or `--chunk-size <n>` to tune throughput, and use `--id <nodeID>` (repeatable) to inspect or repair specific GitHub nodes.
 - `scripts/db/backup.mjs` — wraps `pg_dump` so you can produce database backups
   with a single command.
 Supports `--dir`, `--label`, `--format`, and `--pg-dump` flags for customizing the output location and filename.